aka The Calling; Murder By Phone

 While travelling to another city for a conference, environmentalist Nat Bridger agrees to pick up the belongings of a friend’s daughter who has died.
 There Bridger becomes fascinated with the circumstances of the girl’s death where she was reportedly blown up by a public telephone in a subway that one witness says “emitted lightning”.
 Bridger’s investigation takes him inside a telephone company cover-up in search of an embittered employee who has developed a means of transmitting deadly explosive signals down telephone wires.

-This thriller comes from director Michael Anderson.
-Anderson, whose directing career spans fifty years, had some with fame with films like The Dam Busters (1954) and Around the World in 80 Days (1956) but is more known within the genre for his ham-fisted butcherings of original literary works in the likes of Doc Savage – The Man of Bronze (1975), Logan’s Run (1976), the tv mini-series The Martian Chronicles (1980) and Millennium (1989).
+This thriller was from director Michael Anderson (1920-2018).
+Anderson, whose directing career spanned fifty years, had some with fame with films like The Dam Busters (1954) and Around the World in 80 Days (1956) but is more known within the genre for his ham-fisted butcherings of original literary works in the likes of Doc Savage – The Man of Bronze (1975), Logan’s Run (1976), the tv mini-series The Martian Chronicles (1980) and Millennium (1989).
 Anderson is also responsible for what is perhaps one of the worst films ever made – Second Time Lucky (1984).
 (See below for a full listing of Michael Anderson’s genre films).

 Here Michael Anderson does a passable job of turning an everyday item – the telephone – into an object of unease.
 However, Bells seems confused about what it wants to be.
 It draws on the post-Watergate conspiracy thriller with various scenes of official blocking, evasions, cover-ups and so on.
 Unfortunately the motivation for the killings has nothing whatsoever to do with a widespread cover-up – it is a more mundane underdog seeking revenge plot – and as a result the paranoid thriller tone of the film is at odds with what the script is actually about.
 The entire mood of the film in the first half ends up being one big red herring.